Eastern Suburbs (Sydney): Landmarks

 The largest commercial areas linking the Eastern Suburbs are found at Bondi Junction, Double Bay, Randwick, and Maroubra Junction.
 These hubs provide transport, services, restaurants, residential space, retail space and office space.

 Shopping centres include Westfield Bondi Junction, Eastgate Bondi Junction, Eastpoint Food Fair at Edgecliff Centre, Supa Centa in Moore Park, Royal Randwick Shopping Centre, Pacific Square in Maroubra, Southpoint in Hillsdale and Westfield Eastgardens which is the largest centre in the south-east, Westfield Bondi Junction being the largest overall.

 Popular commercial localities in the Eastern Suburbs include Charing Cross, Five Ways in Paddington, Kings Cross and The Spot.

 The Eastern Suburbs features some of Sydney's well-known beaches and tourist destinations.
 These include: Double Bay Beach, Redleaf Pool, Lady Martins Beach, Rose Bay Beach, Shark Beach, Parsley Bay Beach, Kutti Beach, Camp Cove Beach, Lady Bay Beach, Watsons Bay, Bondi Beach, Tamarama Beach, Bronte Beach, Clovelly Beach, Gordon's Bay, Coogee Beach, Maroubra Beach, Malabar Beach, Little Bay Beach, Little Congwong Beach, Congwong Beach, Frenchmans Beach, La Perouse and Yarra Bay Beach.

 Randwick Racecourse is a popular recreational spot for residents in the Eastern Suburbs and is the largest racetrack in New South Wales.

+The region is home to the Malabar Wastewater Treatment Plant, which is one of the largest wastewater treatment facilities in Sydney.

 Port Botany is located in the south of the region and is the largest container port in New South Wales.

 Sydney's eastern university is the University of New South Wales, located in Kensington, and is a member of the Group of Eight.
 Across the road within the same suburb of Kensington is the National Institute of Dramatic Arts.

 The major hospitals serving the Eastern Suburbs are St Vincent's Hospital in Darlinghurst, with the largest hospital being Prince of Wales Hospital in Randwick.